ayrna/orca/doc/orca-tutorial.md

 ## Hyper-parameters optimization

 Many machine learning methods depends on hyper-parameters to achieve optimal results.
-ORCA automates hyper-parameter optimization by using a grid search with an internal nested k-fold cross-validation using only the training partition.
+ORCA automates hyper-parameter optimization by using a grid search with an internal nested *k*-fold cross-validation considering only the training partition.
 Let's see an example for optimization of SVORIM cost parameter ('C') and kernel width parameter ('k', a.k.a *gamma*):

 ```
 new experiment